saketadhau/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Ph.D. in Procecss Optimization"
-  institution = "Norwegian University of Science and Technology"
+  course = "Currently pursuing Ph.D. in Procecss Optimization" institution = "Norwegian University of Science and Technology"
  # year = 2012